yaoshixin007/MCW-Containers-and-DevOps/Hands-on lab/HOL step-by-step - Containers and DevOps.md

 11. Update the provided connection string with a database "contentdb" and a replica set "globaldb".

-    > Note: User name and password redacted for brevity.
+    > NOTE: User name and password redacted for brevity.

     ```text
     mongodb://<USERNAME>:<PASSWORD>@fabmedical-sol2.documents.azure.com:10255/contentdb?ssl=true&replicaSet=globaldb